soysaucewaso/alles_os3_fork/README.md

 ### Wrapper Build

-First change Line 5 of CMakeLists.txt to your own **python site-packages** path.
+First change Line 5 of ROS2_WRAPPER/src/orbslam3ros2/CMakeLists.txt to your own **python site-packages** path.

-Then change Line 8 of CMakeModules/FindORB_SLAM3.cmake to the path to ORB_SLAM3.
+Then change Line 8 of ROS2_WRAPPER/src/orbslam3ros2/CMakeModules/FindORB_SLAM3.cmake to the path to ORB_SLAM3.

 ```
 cd ../..